Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 **Question**

-Why is the protocol name "Strandlock" ?
+Why is the protocol name "Strandlock"?

 **Answer**